codealltag/privacy_tagger/README.md

 - STREET (street names)
 - STREETNO (street number)
 - CITY (names of cities, towns, villages or regions)
-- ZIP (zipcodes)
+- ZIP (zip codes)
 - PASS (passwords)
 - UFID (IDs, IPs, IBANs ...)
 - EMAIL (email addresses)
 - URL (URLs)
 - PHONE (phone and fax numbers)

 Note that ORG, CITY, URL and EMAIL currently do not get recognized well due to their replacements in the pseudonymized texts.
-We plan to account for this issue.
-In the meanwhile recognizing these entity types may be backed up with regular expressions or standard NER models.
+Recognizing these entity types may be backed up with regular expressions or standard NER models.
+Further, although given names do not reflect the non-binary gender identities individuals may identify with (amplified by a purely binary approach), the tagger was trained on data containing more mentions of male given names and therefore can be biased in this regard.

 ## Citation